 - The data source is now connected to your data set.

 All of the columns you've included in the connection now appear as fields in the data source.
-See Work with data source fields to learn more about configuring your data source.
+See Create and edit data sources to learn more about configuring your data source.

 Use first row as headers causes the data source to use the first row in your worksheet as the field names in the data source.
 If this option is not selected, the field names will use the column index (A, B, C, etc.)

 Include hidden and filtered cells lets you include or exclude this data from the data source.
 The default value is to include them.
 This option only applies to filters, not to filtered views.
 Learn more about filters in the Sheets Help Center.

 Optional Range lets you define a range of cells in the selected worksheet.
 Use standard column-row syntax to define the range: e.g., A1:Z26.